-The external utility power cord (commonly referred to as a "shoreline") is stored in the water center/shoreline compartment on the left (driver's) side of the coach.
+The external utility power cord (commonly referred to as a "shoreline") is located in a compartment on the left (driver's) side of the coach.

 Shoreline Compartment

 Do not connect the external power cord to any receptacle until you have contacted the owner and/or attendant of the premises to verify proper polarity and grounding.